-APPROXIMATE MEAN DECLINATION, 2009
+APPROXIMATE MEAN DECLINATION, 2010

-The geophysical data were acquired with a DIGHEMV Electromagnetic (EM) system, Radiation Solutions RS-500 gamma-ray spectrometer and a Fugro D1344 magnetometer with a Scintrex CS3 cesium sensor.
+The geophysical data were acquired with a DIGHEMV Electromagnetic (EM) system and a Fugro D1344 cesium magnetometer with a Scintrex CS3 cesium sensor.
 The EM and magnetic sensors were flown at a height of 100 feet.
-The gamma-ray spectrometer was flown at a height of 200 feet.
 In addition the survey recorded data from radar and laser altimeters, GPS navigation system, 50/60 Hz monitors and video camera.
-Flights were performed with an AS-350-B3 Squirrel helicopter at a mean terrain clearance of 200 feet along N-S (0°) survey flight lines with a spacing of a quarter of a mile.
+Flights were performed with an AS-350-B2 Squirrel helicopter at a mean terrain clearance of 200 feet along NW-SE (340°) survey flight lines with a spacing of a quarter of a mile.
 Tie lines were flown perpendicular to the flight lines at intervals of approximately 3 miles.

 A Novatel OEM4-G2L Global Positioning System was used for navigation.
 The helicopter position was derived every 0.5 seconds using post-flight differential positioning to a relative accuracy of better than 5m.
-Flight path positions were projected onto the Clarke 1866 (UTM zone 5) spheroid, 1927 North American datum using a central meridian (CM) of 153°, a north constant of 0 and an east constant of 500,000.
+Flight path positions were projected onto the Clarke 1866 (UTM zone 4) spheroid, 1927 North American datum using a central meridian (CM) of 159°, a north constant of 0 and an east constant of 500,000.
 Positional accuracy of the presented data is better than 10m with respect to the UTM grid.

-ANALYTIC SIGNAL OF THE MORAN SURVEY AREA, SOUTH-CENTRAL MELOZITNA MINING DISTRICT, CENTRAL ALASKA
+ANALYTIC SIGNAL WITH TOPOGRAPHY OF THE SOUTHERN DISHNA RIVER SURVEY AREA, WESTERN ALASKA